 Conclusion

 The Water Jug Problem is a classic example in artificial intelligence, demonstrating important ideas of state space, search, and heuristic planning.
-By implementing algorithms like BFS, DFS, and A*, students will see how intelligent systems must consider many potential actions in order to achieve a goal while calculating the limits of their resources.
+By implementing AI search algorithms like BFS, DFS, and A*, students will see how intelligent systems must consider many potential actions in order to achieve a goal while calculating the limits of their resources.
 While the problem is simple, it does present many of the real computational difficulties of time, space, and efficiency, and therefore, it remains a good educational platform.
 In this article, you have learnt how to solve a water jug problem in AI and its application with best cases.

 Take your skills to the next level by enrolling in the Artificial Intelligence Course today and gaining hands-on experience.
 Also, prepare for job interviews with Artificial Intelligence Interview Questions, designed by industry experts.